soxueren/atsd/integration/itm/README.md

     ```sh
     ./inotify_sender.sh
     ```
-* Check script logs in `/tmp/itm/logs` directory.
+* Review script logs in `/tmp/itm/logs` directory.

-* Add script to autostart
+* Add script to auto-start.
+The auto-start configuration is dependent on your operating system.

 ## Verifying Data in ATSD